-Value securities risk - Stocks in the Value Portfolio, perceived by IA as undervalued, may fail to appreciate for long periods of time, may never realize their full potential value, or may underperform other segments of the market or the market as a whole.
+- Value securities risk Stocks in the Value Portfolio, perceived by IA as undervalued, may fail to appreciate for long periods of time, may never realize their full potential value, or may underperform other segments of the market or the market as a whole. - Quality securities risk Companies issuing the stocks included in the Quality Portfolio may experience lower than expected returns, even negative growth, as well as increased leverage. - Growth securities risk There is no guarantee that the past performance of the stocks in the Growth Portfolio will continue.
+These stocks typically trade at higher multiples of current earnings than other securities and, therefore, may be more sensitive to changes in current or expected earnings than other equity securities and may be more volatile.

-- Quality securities risk Companies issuing the stocks included in the Quality Portfolio may experience lower than expected returns, even negative growth, as well as increased leverage. - Growth securities risk There is no guarantee that the past performance of the stocks in the Growth Portfolio will continue.
-These stocks typically trade at higher multiples of current earnings than other securities and, therefore, may be more sensitive to changes in current or expected earnings than other equity securities and may be more volatile. - High-dividend securities risk There is no guarantee that the large-capitalization companies issuing the stocks in the Dividend Portfolio will declare dividends in the future or that, if the dividends are declared, they will remain at current levels or increase over time. - Equal weighting risk Due to the Broad Market Portfolio's use of half equal weighting and the resulting higher proportion of small- and medium-capitalization company stocks, this portfolio may underperform other segments of the market or the market as a whole. - Small-capitalization company risk Small-cap versions of the Smart Beta Portfolios are invested solely in small-capitalization company stocks.
+- High-dividend securities risk There is no guarantee that the large-capitalization companies issuing the stocks in the Dividend Portfolio will declare dividends in the future or that, if the dividends are declared, they will remain at current levels or increase over time. - Equal weighting risk Due to the Broad Market Portfolio's use of half equal weighting and the resulting higher proportion of small- and medium-capitalization company stocks, this portfolio may underperform other segments of the market or the market as a whole. - Small-capitalization company risk Small-cap versions of the Smart Beta Portfolios are invested solely in small-capitalization company stocks.
 Small-capitalization company stocks have historically been riskier than large and medium-capitalization company stocks.
 Securities of small-capitalization companies generally trade in lower volumes, are often more vulnerable to market volatility, get less analyst coverage, and are subject to greater and more unpredictable price changes than other stocks or the stock market as a whole. - ESG (Environment, Social and Governance) investment strategy risk Some of the Smart Beta portfolios (e.g., ESG Broad Market Portfolio, ESG Value Portfolio, ESG Quality Portfolio, ESG Growth Portfolio, and ESG Dividend Portfolio) use an ESG investment strategy, which limits the types and number of investment opportunities available to these portfolios and could lead the portfolios to underperform other portfolios without an ESG focus, be they other Smart Beta portfolios offered by IA, or other portfolios on the IA platform or elsewhere.
 These portfolios' ESG investment strategy could result in these portfolios investing in securities, industries or sectors that underperform the market as a whole, foregoing opportunities to invest in securities, industries or sectors that might otherwise be advantageous to invest in, and underperforming other portfolios or investments screened for different ESG standards.
-IA could also be unsuccessful in creating portfolios composed of companies that exhibit positive or favorable ESG characteristics.
-The performance of these portfolios is compared against a broad market investable ETF benchmark without an ESG focus, which limits the comparability of the portfolio returns to the benchmark's performance.
+IA could also be unsuccessful in creating portfolios is compared against a broad market investable ETF benchmark without an ESG focus, which limits the comparability of the portfolio returns to the benchmark's performance.

-Asset Allocation Portfolios
+Asset Allocation Portfolio

-We provide a summary of the principal risks of investing in the standard and client-customized versions of these portfolios (and the underlying ETFs) below.
-We urge clients planning to invest in these portfolios to review the risk discussion in the prospectus for each ETF these portfolios invest in.
-Please contact us to obtain a listing of all the ETFs these portfolios invest in.
+We provide a summary of the principal risks of investing in this portfolio (and the underlying ETFs) below.
+We urge clients planning to invest in this portfolio to review the risk discussion in the prospectus for each ETF this portfolio invests in.
+Please contact us to obtain a listing of all the ETFs the portfolio invests in.

-ETF market risks - ETFs, in which these portfolios invest, are typically designed to track the performance of certain indices, market sectors, or groups of assets such as stocks, bonds, or commodities.
+ETF market risks - ETFs, in which this portfolio invests, are typically designed to track the performance of certain indices, market sectors, or groups of assets such as stocks, bonds, or commodities.
 ETF managers may use different strategies to achieve this goal, but, in general, they do not have the discretion to take defensive positions in declining markets.
 Investors must be prepared to bear the risk of loss and volatility associated with the underlying index/assets.